 A few weeks ago I launched my latest project on Facebook.
-It’s called “I pledge to attend one women’s sporting event in 2010.”
+It’s called “I pledge to attend one women’s sports event in 2010.”
 Yup, it’s that simple.

 I’m an avid sports fan and a delusional Chicago Cubs fan.
 I played softball in high school, volleyball and track in middle school, and one year of Little League baseball.
 I still tease my husband that he got lucky because I don’t mind when ESPN is on.